 Amounts obtained are based on estimates which are periodically updated.
-The numbers provided reflect the most accurate estimates.
+The numbers provided reflect the most accurate estimates at the time initially presented.

 - (1) Information not available at date of report.
 Future data will be added as it becomes available. - (2) Beginning with 2012, data is taken from Bureau of Economic Analysis.